Amy Friesen, BA

 ~ Founder and CEO~

-As a former Marketing Director in the Ottawa retirement residences’, Amy was seeing an increase in confusion surrounding the retirement industry.
-As more homes were being built, care terms were being altered; seniors and their families were beginning to have a very hard time matching the homes offerings to their needs.
+In that role, Amy was seeing an increase in confusion surrounding the retirement industry.
+As more homes were being built, care terms were being altered; seniors and their families were beginning to have a very hard time sorting through the confusion and matching their needs to what retirement homes were offering.

-Amy wanted to create a complimentary service where seniors and their families could speak with one person who had the knowledge and expertise to match their needs and wants to the best retirement residence option, in a fraction of the time it would take the average family to do so.
+Amy wanted to create a personalized service where seniors and their families could engage one person who had the knowledge and expertise needed to find the best retirement residence option – and in a fraction of the time it would take the average family to do so.
+With that, Tea & Toast was born.

 Senior Living Advisor

-Jean is increasingly concerned with the aging population of our city so when she learned of Tea and Toast she knew she had found her calling.
-Jean has advocated for seniors in various ways for many years.
-She has been part of the fundraising team for a local Long Term Care Facility and even worked there for a short stint.
-Jean’s priority is to build a bond of trust by listening carefully to the needs of her clients and working with them to help search for the perfect retirement living that fits their lifestyle.
+Jean enjoys the company of seniors and is increasingly concerned with the aging population of our city, so when she learned of Tea and Toast, she knew she had found her calling.
+Jean has advocated for seniors in various ways for many years, including being an active member of a fundraising team for a local long-term care facility.
+Her priority is to build a bond of trust by listening carefully to the needs of her clients.

 Jean is married to Chris and they have a daughter and son whom they adopted when they were 8 and 6 respectively.
-She enjoys photography and scrapbooking (when she can find the time) and playing cards.
-She is an avid reader and loves all James Patterson novels.
-Jean and her husband Chris love date night at the movie theatre
+She enjoys photography and scrapbooking and playing cards.
+Jean is an avid reader and loves all James Patterson novels, and makes a priority of date night at the movie theatre with her husband Chris.

 Senior Living Advisor